 A common spring sight, creeping phlox produces a dense, low-growing mat of color.
-Blooming from April through to June, creeping phlox is available in a wide assortment of colors including pink, white, mauve, red, blue and purple and makes a striking statement along garden edges.
+Blooming from April through June, creeping phlox blooms heavily for about three to four weeks.
+It's available in a wide assortment of colors including pink, white, mauve, red, blue, and purple and makes a striking statement along garden edges.

-Dig a hole comparable in size to the container the plant was grown in and ensure the top of the root ball is level with the soil surface when planted.
-Fill in the hole, water the plant well and add a layer of mulch to help maintain moisture and deter weeds.
+Dig a hole comparable in size to the container the plant was grown in.
+Position it so the top of the root ball is level with the soil surface when it's planted.
+Fill in the hole, water the plant well, and add a layer of mulch to help maintain moisture and deter weeds.

 Powdery mildew is a common affliction of phlox, and dividing regularly and providing added air circulation can help reduce the severity of the disease.
-Powdery mildew will not harm the plant, but it does cause the leaves and stems to develop a grayish white coating, which may turn yellow, and fall off the plant.
+Powdery mildew won't harm the plant, but it does cause the leaves and stems to develop a grayish-white coating, which may turn yellow, and fall off the plant.
 As a result, mildew-resistant cultivars are becoming available at garden centers.